abu-compbio/DriveWays/README.md

 MYC MAX 0.98
 ...
 ```
-Note: these network contains the edges with confidence value > 0.35
+Note: this network contains the edges with confidence value > 0.35

 2. Mutation data
 The file contains the list of mutated genes.
 Each line consists of a gene and the list of patients where that gene is mutated